 Update: Arrgh, I am still seeing the beachball producing “browser sync in progress”.
 Is it Foxmarks or a relict of the incompatible Google Browser Sync?
 I am going in sometime soon the bowels of the Firefox app directories and libraries to see if I can find any tracks.

-The post "Foxmarks- Like a Bad House Guest Who Won’t Leave" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2008/08/foxmarks-wont-leave/) on August 27, 2008.
+The post "Foxmarks- Like a Bad House Guest Who Won’t Leave" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2008/08/foxmarks-wont-leave/) on August 27, 2008.